bookfx/bookfx/README.md

 ### Conversions

-In the `ValueBox` have been implemented [implicit convertions][Implicit convertions] from most of built-in types.
+In the `ValueBox` have been implemented [implicit convertions][Implicit convertions] from all necessary value types.
 What does this means?
 This means that we don't have to repeat `Make.Value` every time, because the `ValueBox` will be created automatically!